idejie/HST-SLR/README.md

 # HST-SLR: Hierarchical Sub-action Tree with Large Language Models for Continuous Sign Language Recognition

+> Continuous sign language recognition (CSLR) aims to transcribe untrimmed videos into glosses, which are typically textual words.
+Recent studies indicate that the lack of large datasets and precise annotations has become a bottleneck for CSLR due to insufficient training data.
+To address this, some works have developed cross-modal solutions to align visual and textual modalities.
+However, they typically extract textual features from glosses without fully utilizing their knowledge.
+In this paper, we propose the Hierarchical Sub-action Tree (HST), termed HST-CSLR, to efficiently combine gloss knowledge with visual representation learning.
+By incorporating gloss-specific knowledge from large language models, our approach leverages textual information more effectively.
+Specifically, we construct an HST for textual information representation, aligning visual and textual modalities step-by-step and benefiting from the tree structure to reduce computational complexity.
+Additionally, we impose a contrastive alignment enhancement to bridge the gap between the two modalities.
+Experiments on four datasets (PHOENIX-2014, PHOENIX-2014T, CSL-Daily, and Sign Language Gesture) demonstrate the effectiveness of our HST-CSLR.
+>
 ## 1. Prerequisites
 1. Create a `Conda` environment.
 ```bash